Temporal Label Smoothing for Early Event Prediction: Temporal label smoothing

-\paragraph{Smoothing parametrizations.} We propose various temporal smoothing parametrizations for $\alpha(i,t)$ in Appendix \ref{appendix:temporal_smoothing_fn}.
+\paragraph{Smoothing parametrizations.} We propose various temporal smoothing parametrizations for $q_{t}$ in Appendix \ref{appendix:temporal_smoothing_fn}.
 Experimental results suggest that an exponential parametrization, defined as follows, performs best on considered tasks.
-Corresponding smoothed labels $q^{exp}(1|i,t)$ can be visualized in Figure~\ref{fig:gamma_TLS}.
 Parameters $h_{min}$ and $h_{max}$ define the time range over which we apply smoothing, namely $[t_e - h_{max}$, $t_e - h_{min}]$.
-Under this constraint, parameters $\{d, A\}$ are defined to enforce $\alpha(i,t)$ to be continuous at boundary points (see Appendix \ref{appendix:temporal_smoothing_fn}).
+Under this constraint, parameters $\{d, A\}$ are defined to enforce $q_{t}$ to be continuous at boundary points (see Appendix \ref{appendix:temporal_smoothing_fn}).
 Finally, $\gamma$ controls the smoothing strength at a given time.